 Leaking drains and water mains can increase your risk of subsidence as they wash away or soften soil, causing it compact under the weight of your property over time.

 Properties that have had their foundations underpinned may have experienced subsidence previously and are therefore at a greater risk.

 Can I reduce my risk of subsidence?

 You can reduce your risk of subsidence by taking the following steps:

-- Make sure you plant trees and shrubs at least 5-10 metres away from your property
+- Make sure you plant trees and shrubs at least five to 10 metres away from your property

 - Prune the branches on your trees regularly

 - Keep pipes and drainage systems well maintained to stop water leaking into the soil beneath your house